 How did the neoantigen discovery lead to a pancreatic cancer vaccine?

 My colleagues and I published our findings about immune protection in long-term pancreatic cancer survivors in Nature in November 2017.
 While working on this, we were also looking for ways to deliver neoantigens to patients as vaccines.
 We were particularly interested in mRNA vaccines, a technology that we thought was quite promising.
-The vaccines use mRNA, a piece of genetic code, to teach cells in your body to make a protein that will trigger an immune response.
+The vaccines use mRNA, a piece of genetic code, to try to instruct cells in your body to make a protein that may trigger an immune response.

 Coincidentally, at this time, BioNTech co-founder and CEO Uğur Şahin, MD, emailed us that he had read our paper and was interested in our ideas.
 He and his team were working with Genentech on individualized neoantigen-based mRNA immunotherapies.
 In late 2017, we flew to Mainz, Germany, where BioNTech is based.
 We discussed the potential of therapeutic mRNA cancer vaccines for pancreatic cancer — as well as the possible use of the mRNA platform they have developed.